misa-coder/captcha-canvas/README.md

-const fs = require('fs'); //require fs module for saving image in a file const options = {height: 200, width: 600};  //options for captcha image const captcha = new Captcha(options); //getting captcha constructor captcha.captchaText; //returns text of the captcha image. const buffer = captcha.create(); //returns buffer of the captcha image
+const fs = require('fs'); //require fs module for saving image in a file const options = {height: 200, width: 600};  //options for captcha image const captcha = new Captcha(options); //getting captcha constructor captcha.text; //returns text of the captcha image. const buffer = captcha.create(); //returns buffer of the captcha image

 fs.writeFileSync('./image.png', buffer); //will create image.png file of the captcha